-The taste of caramel, nutmeg, and cinnamon give our cookies a special flavor.
+The taste of caramel, nutmeg, and cinnamon gives our cookies a special flavor.

 You will get 16 cookies according to our recipe.
-Unfortunately, the cookies will be eaten faster than you can bake it (ha-ha), so you can double the amounts of the ingredients.
+Unfortunately, the cookies will be eaten faster than you can bake them (ha-ha), so you can double the amounts of the ingredients.

 - You can use store-bought apple pie filling and pie crust.

 - Make sure the apples are soft, but not mushy when preparing the filling.
 Cooking time depends on the variety of the apple being used.

 - If the dough continues to crumble when you have added the full amount of water, add an additional tsp of water and pulse again.

 Cookies can come out flat if you added a lot of water or if you used water and butter at room temperature or if you made a mistake while measuring ingredients.

 More Recipes You’ll Love;